-Quality Faux Wood Shutters vs Inferior Faux Wood Shutters in Charlotte05/06/2019Neil Blackwelder There are many faux wood window treatments available, but how do you tell the difference between quality faux wood shutters, like our Polywood® shutters, that will hold up over years and faux wood shutters that will need to be switched out within a short amount of time?
+Quality Faux Wood Shutters vs Inferior Faux Wood Shutters in Charlotte05/06/2019Neil Blackwelder There are many faux wood window treatments available, but how do you tell the difference between quality faux wood shutters, like our Polywood® shutters, that will hold up over years and faux wood shutters that will crack or chip in just a short amount of time?
 The trick is to pay attention to the faux wood shutter’s craftsmanship and technicalities such as its sturdiness, finish, and energy efficiency potential.
 Good faux wood will never splinter, crack, chip or warp Most faux wood plantation shutters appear great when first hung.
 But shutters that are crafted with inferior materials such as cheap composites, vinyl-wrapped particleboards, or hollow louvers will sag, crack, splinter, or discolor.
 Low-quality shutters definitely won’t hold up in high-traffic rooms or in climates that have extreme heat, cold, or dampness.
 High-quality faux wood, like Polywood, is constructed from solid compounds that is made so it won’t bend, discolor or fall apart.
 The solid louvers allows shutters to withstand bowing, splintering, cracking, and chipping, even in humid or varying-temperature areas.
 Looking at the warranty usually is the best way to tell the quality of a faux wood shutter.
 Businesses that show a lifetime guarantee will back their shutters because they only use the highest quality of materials.
 Good faux wood doesn’t stain Everyday maintenance will be similar for most faux wood window treatments.
 But detailed cleaning will pose tougher troubles.
 Vinyl and other substandard materials will soak up some moisture when cleaned with a wet rag.
 Other faux wood shutters also have coatings that can trap dust and grime so that they are almost impossible to clean.
 Manufacturers that produce quality plantation shutters understand that faux wood should be easy to clean.
 For example, Polywood has a finish that is easy to wipe down quickly, and then your shutters seem spotless.
 Quality faux wood is also completely water resistant, so no matter what gets on the shutter, it can come clean with a little water or spray cleaner.
 Good faux wood is energy efficient As you close your quality faux wood shutters, you should experience a definite difference in air flow and heat loss.
 The thick louvers and dense materials will help stop UV rays that heats up a room and air transfer that can freeze you out.
 The top faux wood shutters, like Polywood shutters, will go even further in ensuring energy efficiency through UV inhibitors and weather stripping.
 Shutters made with a low quality material will not give you similar energy efficiency benefits.
 Those using cheap composites or hollow louvers will still let the outside air flow in freely.
 Over time, substandard shutters can begin to bow and make gaps between the louvers.
 The key to seeing if you purchased a shoddy faux wood is by its R-rating.
 The larger the number, the better the shutter blocks UV rays.
 Contact your Charlotte shutters rep and choose a quality faux wood treatment Choosing a quality faux wood plantation shutter can sometimes feel like a struggle.
 Luckily, our Sunburst representatives can bring you all our faux wood options, so you can select the right quality faux wood shutter for your windows.
-To set up a free in-home consultation, call 980-292-3933 today.
+To set up a free in-home consultation, call 980-231-1116 today.